flgoyens/flgoyens.github.io/_pages/about.md

   - /about.html
 ---

-[My personnal website under construction :-)] I am currently working as a PhD student in Applied mathematics at the University of Oxford.
+I am a Ph.D. student in the Applied Mathematics department at the University of Oxford.
 My supervisors are Coralia Cartis and Armin Eftekhari.
+My research is supported by the Alan Turing Institute.

 Research interests:
+- Nonlinear matrix recovery
 - Optimization on Riemannian manifolds
 - Second order optimization methods
-- Nonlinear matrix recovery